ESPC 19 | Getting Started with PowerShell for Office 365, By Vlad Catrinescu

 O365 Admin App, is the other small tool which probably is only useful for the push notifications at this time, hopefully it will be upgraded soon, but at this time, just the service notifications and probably users management.

-PowerShell !! hell yeah, now we are talking, PowerShell is the tool for all the admins mainly for Automation.
-The other benefit of using PowerShell, some advanced functions are only available on PowerShell (E.g. creating a hub site, at the begining was only available on PowerShell).
+PowerShell !! hell yeah, now we are talking, is the tool for all the admins mainly for Automation.
+The other benefit of using PowerShell, some advanced functions are only available on (E.g. creating a hub site, at the begining was only available on PowerShell).

 Office365 Management API, programmatic access, and innovate on top, mainly for the Devs.